 MSDOS uses a file handle

-MSDOS file size to 4 GB (2^32 = 4 GB), but because the FAT-16 volume size
+MSDOS file size to 4 GiB (2^32 = 4 GiB), but because the FAT-16 volume size

 (It should be noted that some third party vendors found ways around some Microsoft limits, using tricks such as increasing the cluster size.
 This article only deals with unmodified Microsoft products).

-Example 2: NT & Windows
+Example 2: Windows NT

 The issues with NT become